Set up G Suite Password Sync

 - Click Save.

-Any user who attempts to change their Google password will be directed to your page with the instructions.
-For detail on this process, see Set up single sign-on for managed Google accounts.
+Any user who attempts to change their Google password is directed to your webpage with the correct instructions.
+For details on this process, see Set up single sign-on for managed Google Accounts using third-party Identity providers.